 We are one of a small number of individuals in the UK, recycling used cooking oil to use as fuel for our personal use.
+There are many ways it can be employed.
+It is to the benefit of natural medicine in some examples.
+You can review medicinal plants here if you would like to read into this further.

 This is carried out under exemptions issued by the Environment Agency and HMRC.
 Waste cooking oil is collected for recycling, free of charge from local pubs, restaurants and other food outlets.